manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 This introduces two new types: *number* and *boolean*.
 For numbers, JavaScript doesn't differentiate between integer and floating point numbers - in other words, the values `1` and `1.0` are identical, and thus, `1` and `0.5` have the same type.

 As expected, values of type *number* can be used for mathematical operations.
 Entering `1 + 1` at the console will return `2`, as does `1.0 + 1.0`.
-In order to get a floating point number back, we must run an operation where the result contains a fractional part, e.g. `1 + 1.5`, which of course returns `2.5`.
-Numbers with a fractional part of zerro, like `1.0`, are always simplified to the whole number, e.g. `1`.
+In order to get a floating point number back, we must run an operation where the result contains a fractional part, e.g. `1 + 1.5`, which returns `2.5` as expected.
+Numbers with a fractional part of zero, like `1.0`, are always shown simplified to the whole number, e.g. `1`.

-Operations like `3 * 2.5` and `5 / 2` execute a multiplication and a division just like expected, and operator precedence is applied as usual, and can be enforced with parentheses, which is why `3 * 2 + 5` returns `11`, while `3 * (2 + 5)` returns `21`.
+Operations like `3 * 2.5` and `5 / 2` execute a multiplication and a division just like expected.
+Operator precedence is applied as usual, and can be enforced with parentheses, which is why `3 * 2 + 5` returns `11`, while `3 * (2 + 5)` returns `21`.

 The plus sign `+` has an obvious meaning when dealing with values of type *number*, but it also works with *string* values, and allows to concatenate texts: `"foo" + "bar"` results in `"foobar"`.